 Skip advert

 Value my car

-We only drove the more powerful 148bhp e-motor on our comprehensive test, but found it to be generally smooth and well-calibrated.
-There are three different driver modes, which make a fairly substantial difference to everyday driving, even if the overall performance remains relatively conservative.
+We’ve only driven the Renault 5 with its more powerful 148bhp electric motor and found it to be generally smooth and well calibrated.
+There are three driver modes, which make a fairly substantial difference to everyday driving, even if the overall performance remains relatively conservative.

 Advertisement - Article continues below

-Where there’s still a little bit of work to do is with the brakes, because they’re both a little twitchy and have less consistency across the spectrum than you’d expect.
-Push the brake pedal at low speeds and the regenerative braking will snap on without much subtlety, forcing you to concentrate harder than is ideal for town driving.
-With some acclimatisation, things do improve, but other makers set things up better.
+Where there’s still a little bit of work to do is with the brakes, because they’re both a little twitchy and have less consistency than you’d expect.
+Push the brake pedal at low speeds, and the regenerative braking will snap on without much subtlety, forcing you to concentrate harder than is ideal for town driving.
+With some acclimatisation, things improve, but the set-up in other vehicles is more intuitive.

+Skip advert